 George Granger, now retired, is the former President of AT&T-Oregon, where he focused his career on the wireless industry and made a remarkable commitment to community service.
 His work focused on community partnerships and working with elected officials throughout the state.
 Granger’s wireless career started at Cingular Wireless, where he became the company’s Director of External Affairs.
 After Cingular merged with AT&T Wireless, Granger managed AT&T’s relationship in an important region of California that included Silicon Valley.
 In 2013 Granger was promoted to President of AT&T-Oregon and has embedded himself in the community ever since.

 Granger is passionate about driving innovation in education and investing in local communities.
 For nearly 20 years, he was an elected member of the Castro Valley School Board in California, serving as president of the board three times.
 Granger was an activist president, leading three successful campaigns to pass school bonds that funded more than $100 million in facility improvements.
 Granger has continued his dedication to innovation in Oregon, serving as a current board member of Friends of the Children, College Possible, and the Technology Association of Oregon, along with supporting dozens of worthwhile efforts across the state.

 Managing Director, Intel Corporation

-Clark Haass brings twenty-five years’ worth of marketing and business development experience to the Portland Board.
+Clark Haass brings twenty-five years’ worth of marketing and business development experience to the Oregon Board.
 After working for Extended Systems for eight years, including serving as director of product marketing, he moved to Portland to work for Intel.
 For the past 22 years, Haass has been with Intel and is currently a Managing Director in Corporate Business Development.
-He is eager to bring his knowledge of strategic planning and marketing to the Portland Board.
-Haass has also worked with Graph It Forward Today, a nonprofit providing test prep and graphing calculators to low-income youth.
-Haass is the author of the cookbook Hashcapades: The Art of the Perfect Hash Adventure and donates a portion of the book’s profits to GIFT.
-Haass received both a Bachelor and Master of Science in Electrical Engineering from the University of Wyoming and the University of Washington, respectively, and an MBA from Boise State University.
+He is eager to bring his knowledge of strategic planning and marketing to the Oregon board.
+Haass received both a bachelor's and Master of Science in electrical engineering from the University of Wyoming and the University of Washington, respectively, and an MBA from Boise State University.